By: Regimantas Jurkus 1, Harriet L. L. Day2, Francisco S. Guimarães3, Jonathan L. C. Lee4, Leandro J. Bertoglio 5 and Carl W. Stevenson2*

 (e.g., benzodiazepines) or have a less favorable side effect profile (e.g., antidepressants).
 As such, further research investigating

-the mechanisms underpinning CBD regulation of learned fear is warranted.
+the mechanisms underpinning Hemp regulation of learned fear is warranted.